All Episodes

 That's a great compliment.

-So I blame myself.
+So I blame myself, okay?

 But the fact is, people come up because our country is doing so well, and they want to break through our borders.

-The fact is we want them to come up.
+The fact is, we want them to come up.

-We have a big we took in more people last year legally than we have in a long time.
+We have a big, we took in more people last year legally than we have in a long time because we need them because we have a lot of companies are coming into our country.

 So we need people coming in.

-I want people to come in, but they have to come in legally, and they have to come in through merit.
+I want people to come in, but they have to come in legally and they have to come in through merit.

 They have to be able to help companies.